DataDog/dd-trace-java-kinesis-example/Readme.md

 ```
 from [B3HttpCode](https://github.com/DataDog/dd-trace-java/blob/master/dd-trace-core/src/main/java/datadog/trace/core/propagation/B3HttpCodec.java#L23)

-Yet another approach would be using a separate bridge class that implements `TextMap` and in turn set/gets items from message
+A third approach would be using a separate bridge class that implements `TextMap` and in turn set/gets items from message